 - Pre-processing and Transformation: Raw data may require pre-processing and transformation to make it comprehensible and usable for the agent.
 This may involve cleaning, filtering, or formatting the data.

-- Decision Points: AI agent workflows frequently incorporate decision points where the agent leverages its capabilities to make informed choices, showcasing the essence of intelligent agent AI.
+- Decision Points: AI agent workflows frequently incorporate decision points where the agent leverages its capabilities to make informed choices.

-- Action Execution: Based on the decisions made, the workflow dictates how the agent takes action, which could involve sending control signals to robots or actuators, generating text or recommendations for users, or updating internal models or knowledge bases, leading to a clearer understanding of what is AI agent.
+- Action Execution: Based on the decisions made, the workflow dictates how the agent takes action, which could involve sending control signals to robots or actuators, generating text or recommendations for users, or updating internal models or knowledge bases.

 Workflows offer several benefits, including: